Nikolas Korzeniecki

-Nikolas Korzeniecki (born 26 September 2001) is a Canadian professional soccer player who plays as a midfielder for Polish club Warta Poznań.
+Nikolas Korzeniecki (born 26 September 2001) is a Canadian professional soccer player who plays as a midfielder.

 Career

 Korzeniecki joined the youth academy of Canadian side Port Moody Soccer Club.
 In 2018, he moved to the youth academy of Śląsk Wrocław.

 In 2019, he signed for Polish fifth division club Chrobry Głogów II.

 In 2020, Korzeniecki signed for Zagłębie Sosnowiec in the Polish second division.

 In July 2022, he joined Ekstraklasa side Radomiak Radom.

 On 25 January 2023, having mostly played for Radomiak's reserve side and making one cup appearance for the senior squad, he left to join another top flight side Warta Poznań on a six-month contract.

+On 11 August 2023, he returned to Chrobry Głogów.